Who gave you your first camera (and which make it)?

 What got you into photography?

 I have always lent towards the arts and appreciated its capacity for expression and connection.
 Photography is no different!
 Although in my case, what really kickstarted my love affair with this medium was travel and the people I met along the way.
 Firstly, on a trip to Central America, and later on, a year abroad living in Buenos Aires, Argentina.
 With a new and foreign land at my fingertips, my camera became a treasured tool of discovery and creative exploration.
-It inspired me to really ‘see’ and take in every detail of my surroundings!
+It inspired me to study some tips for landscape photography in order to really ‘see’ and take in every detail of my surroundings!

 What artist/photographer first inspired you?
 Who inspires you now?